na-na-hi/renget/archive/Six_Star.md

 - CB: The tiniest of niches if there is an S.Peco OF comp that she is required to change her in, but even then we have alternatives that work better.
 Outside of that, nothing.
 - Arena: Used to charge the closest unit towards her, usually in Ninon comps.
 Her TP restore is a 2nd action, so do look out for that.
 She can wipe squishies if she gets to low HP and doesn't have to cut through barriers.
 - PvE: Largely useless, unless you have no other options for TP restoration and need to charge a specific unit close to her.
 - Purely an Arena nich specialist, at least her other versions can benefit from her bond stories.
 However, not a bad unit to have in your Arena arsenal.
-Just look at her S1+
+Just dont look at her S1+.

 Bond story priority: Med (Relevant alts: Ex.
 Aki/Saren.
 X.Saren, S.Saren) Max level Unit priority: Low